signalfx/signalfx-agent/docs/smart-agent-quickstart.md

 This tutorial assumes you are starting fresh and have no existing collectd agent running on your instance.

+Certain installation statements include `YOUR_SIGNALFX_REALM`.
+If this value is not set, SignalFx assumes your organization is in the us0 realm.
+To determine if you are in a different realm and need to supply your realm value in those statements, check your profile page in the SignalFx web application.

 #### Step 1: Download and install the agent

 ##### Linux